Skip to main content

 5 mentions Positive Neutral Negative

-• “Laura Marx Fitzgerald draws her reader in with delicious prose and the perfect amounts of humor sprinkled in at just the right times.”
+• “Laura Marx Fitzgerald draws her reader in with delicious prose and perfect amounts of humor sprinkled in at just the right times.”

 • emotional